dmorse/pscfpp/README.md

      framework.

-   - The new version enables simulations of mixtures containing arbitrary acyclic branched copolymers, in addition to the linear block copolymers and linear homopolymers allowed by the Fortran PSCF code.
+   - The new version enables simulations of mixtures containing arbitrary acyclic branched polymers, in addition to the linear block polymers and linear homopolymers allowed by the Fortran PSCF code.

    - The new version enables use of graphics processing units (GPUs) to dramatically accelerate some programs.